liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/01-adapting-to-liferay-7s-api.markdown

 Now that you've imported your plugin project to Liferay IDE or Developer Studio, you probably see compile errors for some of the Liferay classes it uses.
 They're listed as undefined classes or unresolved symbols because they've been moved, renamed, or removed.
-As a part of modularization in @product-ver@, many of these classes reside in new modules.
+As a part of modularization in @product@, many of these classes reside in new modules.

 You need to resolve all of these Liferay classes for your plugin.
 Some of the